Rick Rossovich: 1990s

-Rossovich started off the 1990s with what would become one of his most notable roles, that of Corpsman James Leary in the military action film Navy SEALs, alongside Charlie Sheen, Michael Biehn and Bill Paxton, with whom he had already worked multiple times.
-Rossovich starred in a number of minor movies in the early 1990s, the most notable of which being the direct-to-video erotic thriller Cover Me, alongside Paul Sorvino, Elliott Gould and Corbin Bernsen.
-In the late 1990s Rossovich landed a role on the long-running American medical drama television series E.R., playing Dr. John "Tag" Taglieri, Carol Hathaway's love interest in season one.
+Rossovich started off the 1990s with what became one of his most notable roles, that of Corpsman James Leary in the military action film Navy SEALs, alongside Charlie Sheen, Michael Biehn, and Bill Paxton, with whom he had already worked multiple times.
+Rossovich starred in a number of minor movies in the early 1990s, the most notable of which was the direct-to-video erotic thriller Cover Me, alongside Paul Sorvino, Elliott Gould, and Corbin Bernsen.
+In the late 1990s, Rossovich landed a role on the long-running American medical drama television series E.R., playing Dr. John "Tag" Taglieri, Carol Hathaway's love interest in season one.
 From 1996 to 1998, Rossovich starred as the lead character in the crime drama series Pacific Blue.
-The series achieved some success in the US, and was run in many other countries; in some of these (such as Italy) the series is still being broadcast on national television to this day.
+The series achieved some success in the U.S., and was run in many other countries; in some of these (such as Italy), the series is still being broadcast on national television to this day.
 In the late 1990s, Rossovich starred in a few other movies, the most notable of which being Truth or Consequences, N.M. with Kiefer Sutherland and the 1998 romantic comedy Telling You, for which he made an uncredited cameo.

 2000s

 Rossovich's career, which had been declining in the late 1990s, came to a halt in the 2000s.
 He starred in the Disney Channel Original Movie Miracle in Lane 2 alongside Malcolm in the Middle star Frankie Muniz in 2000 and in the crime film Artworks alongside Virginia Madsen in 2003 before going into retirement.
-Upon selling his Hollywood Hills home, Rossovich moved from Los Angeles to Ojai, California, where he and his wife had spent 18 months restoring a house in the early 1990s.
-He then moved to Sweden, where he resides as of 2016.
+Upon selling his Hollywood Hills home, Rossovich moved from Los Angeles to Ojai, California, where his wife and he had spent 18 months restoring a house in the early 1990s.
+He then moved to Sweden, where he resided as of 2016.
 After giving up cinema and his Hollywood life, Rossovich attempted a return to acting in 2012, with the comedy drama Sandbar.
-Rossovich does not appear to be contemplating to return to acting steadily, as in 2012 he stated "I've had a really great marriage and kids.
+Rossovich does not appear to be contemplating to return to acting steadily, as in 2012, he stated: "I've had a really great marriage and kids.
 I've saved my money and invested.
 I can do what I want.
 I guess that's a blessing and a curse.
 It takes away some of your drive to go out and be a workaholic."

-Rossovich has appeared in over 30 films, including: